 Academic Intervention is a practice used by Lake Michigan College to assist students with successfully maintaining required Academic Standards of Progress.
-Several intervention strategies are proactively employed by the College, including Supplemental Instruction, Freshman Seminar, and a tutoring program.
+Several intervention strategies are proactively employed by the College, including Supplemental Instruction, College and Career Success course, and a tutoring program.
 You should talk with your academic advisor to access these services.